-This work shall consist of furnishing all labor, equipment, and materials to overlay the existing bridge deck with epoxy overlay system and clean and paint structural steel as directed in the plans.
-Work includes: existing bridge deck surface preparation, overlaying the prepared bridge deck with either an epoxy overlay system or latex modified concrete, concrete diaphragm repairs, existing joint demolition and reconstruction; installation of foam joint seals, cleaning and painting of structural steel, beam repairs, jacking spans, concrete repair and crack injection of existing substructures, temporary work platforms, seeding and mulching all grassed areas disturbed; and all incidental items necessary to complete the project as specified and shown on the plans.
+This work shall consist of furnishing all labor, equipment, and materials to overlay the existing bridge decks with latex modified concrete -very early strength and epoxy overlay system, complete substructure repairs and clean and paint the steel structure of the existing bridges as directed in the plans.
+Work includes: portable lighting, existing bridge deck surface preparation, milling existing bridge deck, shot-blasting, removing bridge deck concrete using hydrodemolition and scarification methods, overlaying the prepared bridge deck with latex modified concrete and epoxy overlay system, replacing joints, disposal of waste material, grooving bridge deck, pavement markings, substructure repairs using concrete repair, shotcrete and epoxy resin injection, containment and disposal of the existing paint system; preparation of the surface to be painted and applying the new paint system; seeding and mulching all grassed areas disturbed; and all incidental items necessary to complete the project as specified and shown on the plans.
 No separate payment will be made for portable lighting as the cost of such is incidental to the work being performed.

-Work will be performed on the existing bridges at the following locations in Haywood County:
+Work will be performed on the existing bridges at the following locations: